JuanitaSmith/capstone_movie_recommendation/README.md

 # 8. Flask Web App

-User can input a message, select the genre and click on the button 'Classify Message'.
+User can input a message, select the genre, and click on the button 'Classify Message'.

 The saved classification model will be used to classify the message.
 All positive classes will be highlighted in green.